pwnedroot/GithubFollowz/README.md

 ## Disclaimer

 These scripts are for educational and personal experimentation purposes only.
 Use responsibly and avoid violating GitHub's terms of service.
-Some of these scripts may disrupt services if used incorrectly, you are responsible for how many requests you send servers!!!!!
+Some of these scripts may disrupt services if used incorrectly, you are responsible for how many requests you send to servers!!!!!